ethanlance/instaclone_ios/README.md

-Why instaclone_ios?
+instaclone_ios
 ==================

-So I wanted to learn iOS / objective-c.
-I decided why not use Instagram as my muse?
-Except for the camera filters and geo tagging, I cloned most of the basic flow af that app.
-My goal was to understand how views, api calls, core-data and basic objective-c syntax works.
-This is not meant to be a finished product and I don't claim this code to be any good.

-Also, instaclone_ios uses storyboards and ARC.
-Only works on iOS 5.
+This iOS 5 sample app clones the basic functionality of Instagram (sans camera filters and geo tagging).
+It uses storyboards and ARC (automatic reference counting).

 Also Install: